 As POP email is not deleted from the server, is often used when more than one user, shares the same email account.
 This allows emails not to be missed if one user deletes an email.
 If storage space on the server is limited, a user may opt to use a POP email configuration to allow for downloading email without keeping in on the server.
 Some users also prefer POP if they read email on their phone and delete it.
 They can then come back to the email later on Webmail or an email client.
 This use case is rare and most users will prefer an IMAP setup instead of saving email locally.

 With our Business Email, you can configure your device to use both POP and IMAP configurations.
 We generally recommend IMAP as this will keep a backup of email messages on the server.
 Whereas the POP protocol will simply deliver the message to the device, without keeping a copy on the server.
+While there is little difference when it comes to receiving email, it is how email is stored that is different.
+IMAP email is basically backed up on the server where as POP email is not.
+Whichever email protocol your prefer, both imap and pop can be used on all email accounts at Thexyz.

 Many people do not realize the limitations with POP until it is too late.
 This usually comes in the form of a computer crash, virus or a lost/stolen device.
 It is only once the device that held all the email without a backup, (or maybe only a local backup) becomes corrupt or lost, does the user then realize they have lost all their email data as emails are stored locally and not on the server with POP.
+POP works by delivering messages via the server to your local device.
+POP stands for post office protocol and once delivered, they are usually removed from the server and can only be accessed on your local device.

 Having your email stored on an IMAP is far more secure than your local device as this keeps messages on the server.
 With most people not having a backup of their device, they rely on the backups of the email service provider.
 It is only when the device as been setup with IMAP email configuration that data is stored on the server.
 As added protection and enhanced data retention polices we also recommend adding email Archiving to your business email hosting solution.

 You can check this by checking the account settings.
 If you do know where to find this, we recommend using our wizard.
 Once you see how to set the device up with IMAP, you will see how to check.
+Visit our Knowledgebase for guides on how to set up an email with IMAP.

 Yes you can.
 By default Office 365 may try an connect via Exchange ActiveSync, especially if you a using a client like Microsoft Outlook, you can however setup the email account to send email with either POP or IMAP.